Simit-Yadav/My-Learnings/Google IT Certificate/Course-1-Techincal-Support-Fundamentals/Week-2/README.md

 ### <b>CPU</b>
 Brain of our computer which performs all the calcualtions.
 It has a instruction book which it follows to perform operations.
 It has predefined instructions for addition, subtraction etc.
-Every line goes into CPU is first boken down into separate instructions.
+Every line goes into CPU is first broken down into separate instructions.

 We just cannot take any component and assume it will work.